onefrankguy/epic-loot/README.md

 There's a rambling soft of "why things are the way they are" comemntary in [the documentation][docs].
-It's full of design decision points and is worth worth reading if you like developer diaries.
+It's full of design decision points and is worth reading if you like developer diaries.

 ## Credits ##